nasa-lambda/cmb_footprint/README.md

 that a single survey can have multiple entries for different patches, so we can choose to plot a single patch or multiple patches without the code thinking they are different surveys.
 All component maps must have the same coordinate system because we just sum the Healpix maps together.
+Additionally, all combination maps are normalized to a maximum value of 1.

 * **handler** : combination
 * **components** : The names of the other entries in the configuration file that